-Holland also went onto design the Holland II and Holland III prototypes.
+Holland also went on to design the Holland II and Holland III prototypes.

 The submarine at war

-The Royal Navy Admiralty's thoughts of submarines and warfare were that they were "underhand, unfair and damned un-English".
+The Royal Navy Admiralty's thoughts on submarines and warfare were that they were "underhand, unfair and damned un-English".
 One Admiral "Jacky" Fisher managing to champion these new machines of war when he watched five existing Holland's decimate four warships in an exercise at Portsmouth Harbour.

 He realized that the naval warfare had now changed forever.
 When he became the First Lord of the Sea in 1904 he diverted 5% of the Navy's budget to the construction of the undersea killers.
 He received heavy resistance from his colleagues but pursued the program nonetheless.